department-of-veterans-affairs/ascent-base-ami/README.md

 # ascent-base-ami

 These scripts build a base image using Hashicorp packer.
-SSH access is setup via authorized keys loaded into Hashicorp Vault and helper scripts, for more details see the vault_aws_auth directory.
+SSH access is setup via authorized keys loaded into Hashicorp Vault via helper scripts, for more details see the vault_aws_auth directory.

 A default user named "devops" is added with full sudo access.